 Regulations are legal requirements.
 The following subsections provide a synopsis of selected regulations that are relevant to the operation of schools.
 The regulation number and the relevant sections of the Education Act are also noted.

 All regulations are available on the King’s Printer website.

 Charter Schools Regulation

 The Charter Schools Regulation addresses the establishment of charter schools in the province.
-It also outlines the application for and approval or rejection of charter school status, contents of a proposed charter, charter renewal, charter amendment and charter repeal.
+It also outlines the application for and approval or rejection of public charter school status, contents of a proposed charter, charter renewal, charter amendment and charter repeal.
 For more information, see the Charter Schools section.

 Early Childhood Services Regulation

 The Early Childhood Services Regulation sets out the requirements for the establishment and operation of early childhood services programs, including application process, safety standards, programs and policies, teacher qualifications, common age of entry for Kindergarten, financial reporting and auditing, and insurance.
 For more information, see the Early Childhood Services section.

 The Home Education Regulation sets out requirements for parents and supervising school authorities with respect to the planning and delivery of supervised home education programs and home education programs that are not supervised.
 The regulation identifies the roles and responsibilities of the parent and supervising school authority, the notification process, the learning outcomes to be achieved, eligibility for high school credits, requirements for the evaluation of student progress, key funding parameters and the circumstances under which a home education program may be investigated and/or terminated.
 For more information, see the Home Education section.